Skill Demand Index

 Which roles need Content Delivery most:

-Product Management positions drive 75% of demand.
-Marketing also frequently list Content Delivery as a requirement.
-Skills commonly paired with Content Delivery include Integrated Marketing and Marketing Campaigns.
+Product Management positions drive 100% of demand.
+Skills commonly paired with Content Delivery include Integrated Marketing and Creative Operations.

 Depth Level Distribution